scotta451/80-days/README.md

 Still shitty - now I added my GitHub VCS username to my TeamCity profile.
 Let's see.
 NOOOOO ok now I know to put comments on their own line - let's see.
 Now we'll fix 80D-1 and try two lines of comments.
-Ohhhh yeah
+Ohhhh yeah Now let's do this again with both 2 and 3 and see how it goes.